Store Hours

 Location

-If the soil is warm and pliable, consider planting your fruit, flower, or vegetable seeds directly into your garden.
+If the soil isn't cold and frozen, consider planting your veggie, flower, or fruit seeds directly into your garden.
 This is called the "direct sow" method.
-Plant after the threat of frost is gone for the season, as sprouts and seedlings can't weather those conditions.
+The time to plant will be after the threat of frost is gone for the season, as sprouts and seedlings can't weather those conditions.
 You can also start your seeds indoors if you'd like.
-Consult your seed envelope for when and how to sow seeds.
+Consult your seed packet for how and when to sow seeds.

 Do you carry organic plants and seeds?